A proper dress shirt fit has a clear set of rules. It should flatter your body, look neat, and feel comfortable – all at the same time.

-If the shoulder of a shirt sits too high-up, it will look like the shirt is pulling around the chest area.
+If a shirt’s shoulder sits too high-up, it will look like the shirt is pulling around the chest area.
 Too loose would look like a rather unfinished look.
 To achieve the right fit, the seam of the shoulders on a dress shirt must be in sync with the edge of your shoulders.

 Dress Shirt Torso Fit

 Finding the correct fit for each person might be somewhat of a daunting task.
-However, when looking at the torso of a dress shirt, there are a few simple rules to keep in mind that will help to simplify the process.
+However, when looking at the torso of a dress shirt, there are a few simple rules to keep in mind to simplify the process.

 There is a delicate balance when choosing which size works best for you.
 One helpful question I always ask myself is: “does this look neat, but also feel comfortable”?

-Ideally, a dress shirt should be on the slimmer side when it comes to how the torso will fit.
+Ideally, a dress shirt should be on the slimmer side regarding how the torso will fit.
 Always keep in mind that you never want a dress shirt to make you feel as though you can’t eat your next meal.

-Having a tidy and well-fitting dress shirt means that the buttons will not be pulling, but rather be sitting neatly.
-It should provide a strong look that it’s somehow attached to your body, but does not expose your body parts.
+A tidy and well-fitting dress shirt means that the buttons will not be pulling but rather be sitting neatly.
+It should provide a strong look that it’s somehow attached to your body but does not expose your body parts.